-On March 25, 1921, according to certain authors, in May 1921 or March 25, 1922, according to Peyrous, Marthe Robin suddenly plunged into another world by the irruption into her life of a person, a spirit, someone. “ Alice, her sister, who was sleeping in the same room, was awakened by a loud noise and she saw a brilliant light.
-‘Yes, the light is beautiful,’ Marthe replied to her, ‘but I also saw the Blessed Virgin.’ ”
+Around March 25, 1921 (or 1922, the authors do not agree on the date,) her life took a very different turn.
+Alice, her sister, who was sleeping in the same room, was awakened by a loud noise and she saw a brilliant light.
+“Yes, the light is beautiful,” Marthe replied to her, “but I also saw the Blessed Virgin.”

-1921-1930: THE HIDDEN LIFE
+THE HIDDEN LIFE

-In 1921 Martha considered entering the Carmel.
+In 1921 Marthe considered entering the Carmel.
 Her father was opposed to this and from then on ceased all religious practice.
 Marthe did not insist further and abandoned the idea.
 During the summer she regained the use of her legs and went on pilgrimage to Our Lady of Chatenay on August 15 and to Our Lady of Bonne-Combe on September 8.

 A NEW SAINT THÉRÈSE OF THE CHILD JESUS?

-On October 3, 1926, the saint’s feastday, Marthe went into a coma for three weeks.
-It was in this pathological state that Saint Thérèse of the Child Jesus appeared to her three times in order to reassure her that she was not going to die for she, Marthe, had to continue Thérèse’s mission and also make Love loved throughout the whole world.
+It was precisely, on October 3, Saint Thérèse’s feast day, 1926, that Marthe went into a coma for three weeks.
+Saint Thérèse appeared to her three times in order to reassure her that she was not going to die for she, Marthe, had to continue Thérèse’s mission and also make Love loved throughout the whole world.

-In 1927, at the end of a year of mystical graces, of apparitions of the Blessed Virgin and of Saint Thérèse again, Marthe Robin was eating almost nothing.
-She also saw the Demon [little Thérèse would chase him away.]
+In 1927, at the end of a year of mystical graces, of apparitions of the Blessed Virgin and of Saint Thérèse, Marthe began to receive the visit of the Demon.
 She sometimes saw him with the eyes of the body; he was naked.
 Often Marthe would confide: “If you only knew how beautiful he is!”
-The Devil, however, impervious to the compliment, would beat her and throw her out of her bed.
+The Devil, however, unmoved by the compliment, would beat her and throw her out of her bed.

-It was during this period of ‘great mystical fervour’ that she wrote to Mrs. Delatour: “Life is nothing but a gloomy nightmare for those who suffer (…) What can I tell you about myself, life is always the same, dull and monotone, bringing much more sadness than joys; but I believe that nothing affects me now.
-I see that I am doomed to take large gulps of all the bitter cups.”
-(Peyrous, p.
-51)
+She suffered, yet exhibiting a sort of indifference that bears little resemblance to Saint Thérèse’s.
+“Life is nothing but a gloomy nightmare for those who suffer (…) What can I tell you about myself, life is always the same, dull and monotone, bringing much more sadness than joys; but I believe that nothing affects me now.
+I see that I am doomed to take large gulps of all the bitter cups.” (…)